 Using Metro Codes (available for US-only)

+Although you can't target directly by zip code, you can target by Metro Codes for the US.
 MaxMind has free downloadable IP geolocation databases called GeoLite2.
 According to MaxMind, they are comparable to, but less accurate than MaxMind’s GeoIP2 databases (which are not free).

 To find metro codes, you can download their GeoLite2 City database and look up the cities that belong to a particular metro code here: https://dev.maxmind.com/geoip/geoip2/geolite2/